jacgonisa/ChIPing/README.md

 GO terms enrichment are calculated for biological process (BP).
 For molecular function or cellular components analysis, customize the R script (*chip.R*) by changing the enrichGO function argument to the desired parameter.

 KEGG analysis is at the level of complete metabolic or regulatory pathways, rather than at the level of specific biological functions or processes.

        > * `/kegg_terms.tsv`: Table separated by tab with the results of the KEGG analysis
        > * `/go_terms.tsv`:Table separated by tab with the results of the GO terms
        > * `/plots_go_bp.pdf`: Plots repressenting GO terms.
        > * `/kegg_images/`: directory with the pathways without marked enzymes in png and xml format generated with [`pathview`](https://bioconductor.org/packages/release/bioc/html/pathview.html)).
-TooLset for pathway-based data integration and visualization.
+Toolset for pathway-based data integration and visualization.
 It maps and renders user data on relevant pathway graphs.

 ## 7. Case study